lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Alternate Backgrounds**: Alternates the background color of every other chat message to help tell them apart.

+**Increase Username Visibility**: Increases the contrast between usernames and the background, similarly to the _Readable Colors_ option in Twitch chat.
+If render outlines are enabled, this option will increase username contrast against the outline instead of the background.

 **BTTV Emotes**: Enables emotes from BTTV in the render.

 **FFZ Emotes**: Enables emotes from FFZ in the render.